Who Is This Credit Card Best For?

 You might not get many perks with this card, but Mastercard does provide one that the editors of The Balance consider “excellent”:

-- Insurance for trip cancellation, interruption, and delays: If something happens to get in the way of your travel plans, you could be eligible for reimbursement of up to $1,500 if your trip is interrupted or cancelled, or $500 if your trip is delayed.
+- Insurance for trip cancellation, interruption, and delays: If something happens to get in the way of your travel plans, you could be eligible for reimbursement of up to $1,500 if your trip is interrupted or canceled, or $500 if your trip is delayed.

 Spirit Airlines World Mastercard’s Other Features